 One of the key means of achieving our growth strategies will be through opening and operating new restaurants on a profitable basis for the foreseeable future.
-We opened one new restaurant in 2020, and one new restaurant in 2021, and two new restaurants in 2022.
-We currently have 5 new locations under construction/development, and we expect to open an additional 6 new restaurants in 2023.
+We opened two new restaurants in 2023 and in 2024, respectively, we currently have two new locations under construction/development.
 We identify target markets where we can enter or expand, taking into account numerous factors such as the locations of our current restaurants, demographics, traffic patterns and information gathered from various sources.
 We may not be able to open our planned new restaurants within budget or on a timely basis, if at all, given the uncertainty of these factors, which could adversely affect our business, financial condition and results of operations.
 As we operate more restaurants, our rate of expansion relative to the size of our restaurant base will eventually decline.